barryclark/jekyll-now/_posts/2015-05-24-create-cloudfront-distribution.md

 tags: [cloud-front, s3, route53]
 ---

 With [CloudFront](http://aws.amazon.com/cloudfront/){:target="_blank"}, Amazon created a CDN (Content Delivery Network), which can be used for serving static files in a fast manner.
-The actual files are being managed at one single place, but are provided by differnt servers.
+The actual files are being managed at one single place, but are provided by different servers.
 The particular server for a request is chosen based on the requester's location.
 If a US-based client is requesting a static file from the CDN, the file is being provided by a server based somewhere in the USA.
 However, if the client's location is Germany, the file won't be served from a US-based, but a German server.
 This is done in order to save loading-time.

 The servers, which hold a cached version of the static files are called Edge Locations.
 In the image below, each blue dot stands for at least one Edge Location.
 Some dots stand for up to 3 of them.
 More details about the AWS-Regions and Edge Locations can be found [here](http://aws.amazon.com/about-aws/global-infrastructure/){:target="_blank"}.